11 Reasons It Rocks to Live in Bloomington MN

 Located in the west side of the city lies the 2,565 acre Hyland Lake Park Reserve which is managed by both the Three Rivers Park District and the City of Bloomington.
 The city operates the Bush Lake and Normandale Lake facilities, while Three Rivers operates the Hyland and Anderson Lakes facilities.
 Recreational options include swimming, boating, biking canoeing, disc golf, fishing, cross country skiing, downhill skiing and snowboarding.
 Educational programs are ongoing at the Richardson Nature Center.

 5. Bloomington Parks

 Bloomington also has an extensive city park system, with over 1,000 square feet of parkland per capita so you can be sure no matter where you live in Bloomington, there is a park nearby and generally within walking distance.
-The wide range of recreational options include picnicking, playgrounds, swimming, boating, tennis, soccer, football, and softball fields, basketball courts, off-leash dog parks, hockey and ice-skating rinks, canoeing and hiking and biking trails.
+The wide range of recreational options includes picnicking, playgrounds, swimming, boating, tennis, soccer, football, and softball fields, basketball courts, off-leash dog parks, hockey, and ice-skating rinks, canoeing and hiking and biking trails.
 For a complete list of city parks and amenities provided visit the city of Bloomington site.

 6. Arts in the Park

 During the summer months, music, movies and fireworks cna be enjoyed, free of charge at Lake Normandale.
 Hear the sounds of summer at the concert series at the Bandshell.
 Watch blockbuster movies beneath the stars on the 30 foot outdoor movie screen while you enjoy the beautiful natural lakeside scenery.
 Pack a picnic basket or let the food vendors handle the menu.
 For the 4th of July festivities and other celebrations, watch the fireworks bursting over the lake.

 7. Bloomington Center for the Arts